 Community Health Services

-Scottsdale Healthcare offers outreach programs that benefit thousands throughout our community.
-Funded solely by grants and donations, our Community Health Services programs include:
+Scottsdale Healthcare offers outreach programs that that help to improve the health of thousands throughout our community.
+Community Health Services programs include:

-- Health screenings - Free health screenings identify individuals at risk for Type 2 diabetes, cardiovascular disease, skin cancer and stroke.
-Healthcare counseling is performed and referrals are made as needed.
+- Health screenings - Free health screenings identify individuals at risk for type 2 diabetes and cardiovascular disease.
+Personalized counseling is performed by registered nurses and referrals are made as needed.

 - Older adults - Encouraging independence and healthy living, our programs feature physical activity classes, health screenings, educational lectures, fall prevention and chronic disease self-management programming.
-Often, collaboration with community partners such as the City of Scottsdale and Scottsdale Fire Department is involved.
+Often, collaboration with community partners such as the City of Scottsdale is involved.

 - Activities and lessons are aligned with the Arizona State Standards and National Core Standards.

-- Tobacco cessation - Free eight-week programs offer group support as tobacco treatment specialists help participants create and implement an individualized plan for tobacco cessation.
+- Tobacco cessation - Free eight-week program offers group support as tobacco treatment specialists help participants create and implement an individualized plan for tobacco cessation.
 Participants receive supportive tools and resources.
-A support group to attain and maintain a tobacco free lifestyle meets monthly.

 Please click on a category for more information on